Power BI + Google Analytics = Power Analytics

 Google Analytics does a fabulous job of tracking site visitor behavior, such as the number of unique page visits, time spent on a site, and geographic location of users.
 But Google Analytics fails to offer a lot of analytic tools for connecting marketing data to data from other sections of an organization, or to external data trends that are luring a considerable marketplace.

-That missing value is added by Power BI.
-With Power BI you can –
+That missing value is added by Power BI and by using Power BI you can –

 - Draw a comparison between Google Analytics data and data from other sources of organization, internal and external.